- What Services Does the WRL Offer?

 - Are you nervous about taking the GWAR Placement Exam (GPE)?

 - Do you feel a little unsure about the letter of application you’ve written to graduate school?

 - Have you received an essay back from your instructor with comments for revision?

-- Do you want to learn how to edit your writing effectively?
+- Do you want to learn how to revise, proofread, or edit your writing effectively?

 - Do you want to become a better writer?

-If possible, bring all the writing you have done for an assignment with you to your tutoring session.
-It also helps to bring along the instructor’s assignment so the tutor has a clear idea of what the assignment is.
+Try to bring all the writing you have done for an assignment to your tutoring session.
+If your instructor gave you written assignment instructions, bring those so the tutor has a clear idea of what the assignment is.
 If you don’t have either of these, it is still OK to visit the WRL.
 Simply talking about your ideas with a tutor is often all you will need on a first visit.
+Back to Top

 To make a tutoring appointment, call the WRL at (562) 985-4329 or stop by the Lab in LAB-206 during the hours we are open.
 You are welcome to drop in to see if there is an open appointment.
 (All appointments begin on the hour.)
 Scheduling in advance, however, is the best way to get an appointment on a given day.
 If you are making an appointment for a small group, make sure to tell the person at the desk how many people are in the group and what class you are coming in for.